0anjalisharma0/HR_ANALYTICS_Dashboard_Using_POWERBI/README.md

 ## *KPI Used*:
 - Count of employees - Total number of employees working in organisation
-- Attrition Count - Total nnumber of employees who departured from the organisation
+- Attrition Count - Total number of employees who departured from the organisation
 - Attrition rate
 - Average Age - Avg age of employees
 - Average salary - Avg salary of employees